How can I make a claim for an injury to the jaw?

 A dislocated jaw is an injury that occurs when one or both of the joints that connect the lower jawbone to the skull become broken, these joints are known as the temporomandibular joint.
 They can crack, break, and can become unhinged from the skull, and thus the unhinging of the joints in the jaw is identified as a dislocation.

 Jaw injuries can have severe, long-term health effects.
 Common symptoms of jaw injuries typically include difficulties opening the mouth, complications with chewing, brushing teeth, and numbness on the face, disfigurement and damage to the teeth.

-Causes of a Broken or Dislocated Jaw:
+What are the causes of a Broken or Dislocated Jaw

 Trauma to the face is the prime cause of a dislocated or fractured jaw.
 Common types of injury that can cause fractures or dislocations in the jawbone are: